Jaxson Kirkland

-Jaxson Kirkland (born July 30, 1998) is an American football offensive tackle who currently plays for the Washington Huskies.
+Jaxson Kirkland (born July 30, 1998) is an American professional football guard for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Washington Huskies.

-Early life and high school
+Early life

 Kirkland grew up in Camas, Washington and attended Jesuit High School.
 He was rated a three-star recruit and initially committed to play college football at UCLA during the summer before his senior year.
 Kirkland decommitted from UCLA at the end of his senior football season and ultimately signed a letter of intent to play at Washington over an offer from Oregon.

 College career

 Kirkland redshirted his true freshman season at Washington.
 He was named the Huskies starting right guard going into his redshirt freshman season and started all 14 of the Huskies' games.
 Kirkland started the first 11 games of his redshirt sophomore season before sustaining an injury.
 He moved from right guard to left tackle going into the 2020 season and was named first team All-Pac-12 Conference.
-Kirkland considered entering the 2021 NFL Draft, but opted to return to Washington for a fifth season.
+Kirkland considered entering the 2021 NFL draft, but opted to return to Washington for a fifth season.
 He entered his fifth season as one of the top offensive tackle prospects for the 2022 NFL Draft.
-Kirkland repeated as a first team All-Pac-12 selection after starting ten games with two games missed to an ankle injury in 2021 and declared for the 2022 NFL Draft at the end of the season.
+Kirkland repeated as a first team All-Pac-12 selection after starting ten games with two games missed to an ankle injury in 2021 and declared for the 2022 NFL draft at the end of the season.
 He opted out of the draft after it was discovered that his ankle injury was more severe than previously thought.

+Professional career

+Kirkland was signed by the Cincinnati Bengals as an undrafted free agent on May 12, 2023.
+On August 29, he was waived by the Bengals as part of final roster cuts and re-signed to the practice squad the following day.
+Following the end of the 2023 regular season, the Bengals signed him to a reserve/future contract on January 8, 2024.

+Kirkland made the Bengals' initial roster in 2024 as a backup offensive lineman, but suffered a biceps injury in Week 5 and was placed on injured reserve on October 8, 2024.

+On August 26, 2025, Kirkland was waived by the Bengals as part of final roster cuts and re-signed to the practice squad the following day.